jordan4ibanez/G3N-Mesh-Tutorial/README.md

 Verbatem from Google: A mesh is a collection of vertices, edges and faces that define the shape of a 3D object.

+Sadly they left off the part where a mesh usually has a material plopped on it, but we'll get to that.

-### Step 1, Indices:
+### Step 1, Vertex Positions:

 Let's start off with the simplest thing in that definition, edges.

-In OpenGL an "edge" is an indice, a literal point in 3D space which is assembled into a list, otherwise known as an array.
-An indice can be by itself in a list, but that wouldn't be visible.
+In OpenGL an "edge" is a vertex position, a literal point in 3D space which is assembled into a list, otherwise known as an array.
+A vertex position can be by itself in a list, but that wouldn't be visible, or helpful.
+So we assemble them into an array.
+[Here is a visualization of what is happening in line 32 of meshBuilder.go.](https://github.com/jordan4ibanez/G3N-Mesh-Tutorial/blob/main/engine/meshBuilder.go#L32)